 Europe is old.
 Older than that dried-out package of crackers in the back of your cupboard, older than dial-up internet and the Spice Girls, and possibly older than the Queen of England.
 Possibly.

 That being said, some of its buildings may not be fully intact, which is completely understandable.
-I can’t make a Lego house last more than a week without accidentally kicking and destroying it or a gingerbread house lasts longer than a day without eating it.
+I can’t make a Lego house last more than a week without accidentally kicking and destroying it or a gingerbread house last longer than a day without eating it.
 So I am always impressed when I see these beautiful pieces of architecture still standing after all this time.
 But sometimes I feel like Europe is trying to be sneaky and trick us by renovating things and trying to slyly cover it up.
-Sometimes they put up ugly scaffolding but other times they put these artistic remodeling cloths over the ruined area.
+Sometimes they put up ugly scaffolding but other times they put these artistic remodelling clothes over the ruined area.
 Have you ever seen these?
 I have taken some snaps just to give you an idea.

 Spot the difference below.